matter-labs/zinc/zinc-book/src/07-smart-contracts/02-minimal-example.md

 > Also, put your account private key to the `./data/private_key` file.
 All deposits
 > and transfers to the newly created contract will be done from that account.
+> Ensure that your account is unlocked and has enough balance to pay fees.

 To publish the contract, use this simple command with the network identifier and instance name: